 Main take-away: Effective use of the image rotator

 Part of creating an engaging website is having great images.
-Big Walnut Youth Sports, a multi-sport youth program and DICK’S Team Sports HQ partner, is a great example of this in practice.
+Big Walnut Youth Sports, a multi-sport youth program and Sports Connect partner, is a great example of this in practice.
 In addition to setting their program apart from others in the area, the imagery on Big Walnut’s website also helps to:

 - Establish their brand and leave a lasting first impression